 Performance was about average.
-The receiver was fairly sensitive and the adjacent channel rejection was about average.
-Transmitter power could be juiced up to about 6 watts, but modulation percentage would suffer, so it probably shouldn't be set any higher than 5 watts.
+The receiver was fairly sensitive and the adjacent channel rejection was typical for this class of radio.
+Transmitter power could be juiced up to about 6 watts carrier, but peak modulation percentage would suffer, so it probably shouldn't be set any higher than 5 watts.
 The mic circuit did not employ a preamp, so consequently, a pre-amplified mic was often necessary to gain the most modulation "punch" from this radio.

 I owned one of these radios in the early to mid 80's.
 I purchased it from Uncle Albert for a good price, when he bought his Johnson 4740 SSB radio.
 Needless to say, I experimented and modified the heck out of the radio.
 Frequency mods, a switchable modulation limiter, and a switchable attenuator to reduce strong signals, pretty much rounded out the list of my mods.
 I used this radio as my primary mobile rig in my truck until 1984, when I sold it at a hamfest in order to buy one of the "newfangled" "Export" radios, a President Jackson.
 One a scale of 1 to 10, I'd rate it at a 5.
 It was not a super great performer, but what it lacked in performance, it made up for in capability.